Yuhala/tees-for-dummies/README.md

 5. [RISC-V PMP](riscv-pmp/README.md): how to setup and use RISC-V's physical memory protection.

-All the tutorials a Linux-based (mostly Ubuntu).
+All the tutorials are Linux-based (mostly Ubuntu).
 Some links may be added to redirect you to the main website if you use a different OS.
 Also, if the main TEE website provides a "simple enough" guide, we will just redirect you there.
 Otherwise, we will do our best to simplify.

 The tutorials assume you have TEE-enabled hardware and do not require techniques like remote attestation for hardware verification (used in production).
 Nevertheless, we provide information on what kind of hardware supports the TEE technology.